gheenc/Computational-Methods/pset1/README.md

         else:
             return False
 ```
-Tested this on multiple cases including known trues of varying length and the node and known falses that were close to trues or exceeded the digit count of what was in the tree (eg. 14921234 is longer than any other number in the tree).
+Tested this on multiple cases including known trues of varying length, the node, and known falses that were close to trues or exceeded the digit count of what was in the tree (eg. 14921234 is longer than any other number in the tree).
 ```python
 print(144 in my_tree)
 returned False